 • 👩💻 Misplacing the file on your MacBook

-While the list above doesn’t list every instance that you may lose a file if you have experienced a desktop file or folders disappearing there are ways for us to recover them and them back onto our Mac.
+While the list above doesn’t list every instance that you may lose a file if you have experienced a desktop file or folders disappearing, there are ways for us to recover them back onto our Mac.

 Below, we will look at various ways to recover desktop files and even give you a tip on how to protect your data!